Determination

 BACKGROUND:

-Reverse transcription followed by real-time PCR is widely used for quantification of
+Reverse transcription followed by real-time PCR is widely used for

-specific mRNA, and with the use of double-stranded DNA binding dyes it is becoming a
+specific mRNA, and with the use of double-stranded DNA binding dyes it

 standard for microarray data validation.
-Despite the kinetic information
+Despite the kinetic

-generated by real-time PCR, most popular analysis methods assume constant
+generated by real-time PCR, most popular analysis methods assume

 amplification efficiency among samples, introducing strong biases when